xieyuheng/inner/persons/lukasiewicz/aristotle-s-syllogistic.md

 The two elements involved in a premiss are its *subject* and *predicate*.
-Aristotle calls them 'terms'.
+Aristotle calls them "terms".

 Every premiss is either universal, particular, or indefinite.
-- 'All' and 'no' added to the subject -- universality
+- "All" and "no" added to the subject -- universality
-- 'some' and 'some not' (or 'not all') added to the subject -- particularity.
+- "some" and "some not" (or "not all") added to the subject -- particularity.
 - A premiss without such quantity -- indefinite